hashicorp/terraform-random-tfe-utility/.github/pull_request_template.md

 Relates OR Closes #0000

+## How has this been tested?

 ## TFE Modules

-Did you add a setting?
+Did you add a new setting?

 - [ ] Yes
 - [ ] No